MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 WSCollection(3, 6, labels, Q)
 ```

-The last constructor is useful, if we already have a WSC but want to omit the 2-cells or if the 2-cells of our WSC are missing and we want to compute them.
+The last constructor is useful, if we already have a WSC but want to omit the 2-cells or if the 2-cells of our WSC are empty and we want to compute them.

 ```@example constructors
 D = WSCollection(C, computeCliques = false)
-cliques_missing(D) # checks if the cliques (i.e. the 2-cells) are missing
+cliques_empty(D) # checks if the cliques (i.e. the 2-cells) are empty
 ```

 ```@example constructors